 Park in any designated motorcycle space.

-For designated areas at Rock Mechanics, wind tunnel, and multi-purpose building (3 hours).
+For designated areas at Rock Mechanics (4 hours) and Fitness Center use at the multi-purpose building (3 hours).

 Details on types of parking violations and fines can be found in the complete rules (see Rules and Regulations), sections .1001 through .1009.
 Most parking violations fall into the following categories; however, this is not an exhaustive list and fines increase after repeat violations.

 After multiple offenses additional fines will be charged.